How to Avoid Airline Scams That Can Take You For a Ride

 In this fraud, con artists contact people who recently booked a real flight and tell them that they need to pay additional fees.
 For example, one victim reported being charged $259 in scam fees after booking a legitimate flight [*].

-• After finding cheap flights online, you’ll be contacted by someone claiming to be the travel agency or airline.
+• After finding cheap flights online, you’re contacted by someone claiming to be the travel agency or airline.

-• The fraudster will tell you over the phone that there are either additional fees you need to cover, or that the flight cost has simply increased.
+• The fraudster tells you over the phone that there are either additional fees you need to cover, or that the flight cost has simply increased.

-• If you share your card details to pay the fee, you’ll find out later that there was no price increase — but the scammer now has your information.
+• If you share your card details to pay the fee, you find out later that there was no price increase — but the scammer now has your information.

-• If you’re not sure about a potential phishing email or spam call, try to contact the airline directly.
-Look up their customer service phone number independently — don’t trust the one provided in any emails or call that you receive requesting payment.
+If you’re not sure about a potential phishing email or spam call, try to contact the airline directly.
+Look up their customer service phone number independently — don’t trust the one provided in any emails or calls that you receive requesting payment.

 3. Enticing deals for last-minute tickets from private sellers